Non-profits, businesses, and the local government are working hard to implement their own sustainability initiatives within Memphis and Shelby County.

 Edible Memphis Magazine promotes and celebrates local, seasonal food.
 Each quarterly issue, printed on 30% post-consumer recycled paper using environmentally-friendly soy inks, tells the stories of the farmers, gardeners, cooks, and chefs who drive our foodsystem. www.ediblememphis.com

-Mirimichi, Justin Timberlake's world-class golf course in Millington, is an Audubon International Class Sanctuary and has a Golf Environmental Organization Certification.
+Mirimichi, the world-class golf course in Millington formerly owned by Justin Timberlake, is an Audubon International Class Sanctuary and has a Golf Environmental Organization Certification.
 They use recycled rainwater for irrigation, native grasses that reduce maintenance footprint, recirculating creek system, and a natural resource management center.
 These systems capture 2/3 of the water used on the course and filter it so it is cleaner than when it entered. www.mirimichi.com/environmental.html

 [To include your organization please contact email@example.com].